Yachties are a not-so-rare breed now, with well over 100,000 people calling themselves yachties, or yacht crew these days.

 Yachtie girls just look like Instagram models with their perfect ombre hair.
 The trick to getting this hairstyle just right is to work so much that you aren’t able to touch up the roots all season.
 Girl’s ain’t that the truth!?

 Throw in a wardrobe of clothes from all around the world and yacht chicks go from Below Deck to shore ready in about 4 hours.
 Shrieks of “What even am I going to wear?!” echo down every crew corridor on drop off day.

 Everyone is drinking

 Being at sea for long periods of times is thirsy work.
 Your new yachtie friends will drink you under the table, so don’t even try to challenge them.
-Expect the bar tab to have a few 0’s on it too.
+Expect the bar tab to have a few 0’s on the end of it too.
 Yachties seem to have a penchant for the expensive tipple and

 If it’s a Sunday, they will be the ones at brunch churning through magnums of Rose.